Student Handbook

 The following guidelines apply to students regarding the course load to be a fulltime student:

-- All students (including seniors) must carry a minimum of six (6) classes per semester with four (4) of those classes in the core curriculum areas of English, social studies, mathematics, science with the exception of 9th grade students who will take seven (7) classes each semester.
+- All students (including seniors) must carry a minimum of six (6) classes per semester with four (4) of those classes in the core curriculum areas of English, social studies, mathematics, science, or world language with the exception of 9th grade students who will take seven (7) classes each semester.

 - Students may not take more than seven (7) classes a semester without administration approval.